microsoft/fast/specs/data-grid/data-grid.spec.md

 ## Design

-`Data grid` enables a high degree of customizability in addition to the component's base styles.
+`Data grid` enables a high degree of customizability in addition to being the component's base styles.
 Authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
 Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
 Finally, authors can add elements they create and manage themselves through the various element slots.

 ### API